MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/technical-reference/basic-auth-is-being-deprecated.md

 **Rule Name:** Basic authentication is being deprecated

 **Summary:** Basic authentication is currently enabled in one or more web applications within SharePoint Server.
 It's important to note that Basic authentication is being deprecated and will no longer be supported in SharePoint Server for all scenarios.
-For more information, see[What's deprecated or removed from SharePoint Server Subscription Edition](../what-s-new/what-s-deprecated-or-removed-from-SharePoint-Server-Subscription-Edition.md#basic-authentication).
+For more information, see [What's deprecated or removed from SharePoint Server Subscription Edition](../what-s-new/what-s-deprecated-or-removed-from-SharePoint-Server-Subscription-Edition.md#basic-authentication).

 Basic authentication doesn't provide confidentiality protection for the transmitted credentials.
-To better protect your SharePoint Server, it's highly recommended migrating web applications to a modern authentication mechanism (for example, Trusted Identity providers) as soon as possible.
+To better protect your SharePoint Server, it's highly recommended that you migrate web applications to a modern authentication mechanism (for example, Trusted Identity providers) as soon as possible.

 **Cause:** One or more web applications in your SharePoint Server are using Basic authentication, which is being deprecated.